 A diagnosis of BRSV requires laboratory confirmation.
-BRSV is a difficult virus to detect, although chances of isolation may improve when sampling animals that are in the incubation or acute phases of infection.
-An antigen detection enzyme immunoassay is useful in detecting BRSV antigen and establishing a diagnosis.
+BRSV is a difficult virus to detect, although chances of isolation may improve when sampling animals in the incubation or acute phases of infection.
+Although virus isolation is difficult, PCR is a useful and rapid method commonly used to detect the antigen.
 Other procedures that have proved useful in detection of BRSV antigen are fluorescent antibody and immunoperoxidase staining.

 Paired serum samples can be used to establish a diagnosis.
 However, the antibody titer of animals with well-developed clinical disease may be higher in the acute sample than in the sample taken 2–3 wk later, because the antibody response often develops rapidly, and clinical signs follow virus infection by up to 7–10 days.
-Single serum samples with high antibody titers from a number of animals in a respiratory outbreak may be useful in making a diagnosis if coupled with clinical signs.
+Single serum samples with high antibody titers from a number of animals in a respiratory outbreak may help diagnosis if coupled with clinical signs.
 Calves that become infected with BRSV in the presence of passively derived antibody may not seroconvert.

 Treatment and Prevention

 General control and prevention are discussed under see Enzootic Pneumonia of Calves and Shipping Fever Pneumonia.
-Inactivated and modified live vaccines are available and may serve to reduce losses associated with BRSV; however, there is a paucity of field trails to evaluate the efficacy of these vaccines.
+Inactivated and modified-live vaccines are available and may serve to reduce losses associated with BRSV; however, there is a paucity of field trials to evaluate the efficacy of these vaccines.

 Bovine Herpesvirus 1